fregante/github-clean-feed/README.md

 > Browser Extension: Group news feed by repo

-Currently it only:
+Currently it:

-* Groups new stars
+- Groups new stars
-* Groups new forks
+- Groups new forks
+- Groups new repos and newly-public repos
-* Applies to items on the first page of the news feed
+- Only applies to items on the first page of the news feed

 Optionally:

-* The new boxes appear in the sidebar
+- Move certain groups to the sidebar
+- Hide certain events
+- Always show/hide who starred the repos

 Ungrouped events will stay in the list below the groups.